-Falling for Stradivari, directed by BAFTA-winning director, Gerald Fox, follows Janine Jansen as she faces the challenge of recording 12 Stradivari violins for one single album: Janine Janine: 12 Stradivari, released in September by Decca in partnership with J & A Beare.
+Falling for Stradivari, directed by BAFTA-winning director, Gerald Fox, is an award-winning documentary that follows Janine Jansen as she faces the challenge of recording 12 Stradivari violins for one single album: Janine Janine: 12 Stradivari, released in September by Decca in partnership with J & A Beare.

 Managing Director, Steven Smith masterminded this unique project and the whole team at J & A Beare worked together to make it possible.
 We can now reveal the secrets behind this fascinating film.

 Each of the twelve instruments had been carefully selected for their outstanding tonal qualities, state of preservation and fascinating history.
 Seven of the twelve violins are from the so-called “Golden Period”.
 Presenting instruments of different periods was important in order to highlight Stradivari’s lifelong search for the perfect sound.

 The sound differences between each instrument, although subtle, are clearly perceptible.
 To bring them forth required playing and recording them as much as possible in one continuous flow.
 Some musicians in the past have compared playing a Stradivari to taming a wild animal.
 The challenge presented to Janine was Herculean in its magnitude as she had to contend with twelve of them in such a short time.
 The documentary includes interviews with Janine and Pappano as well as leading luthiers, experts, and owners and perfectly captures the difficulties and joys of these wonderful instruments.